 If you’d like to send your emails using a different email address, like a shared email address, you can do this by adding it as a custom email address.
 This is useful if you’d like certain outbound emails to appear as coming from a team, or if you'd like to change how your name appears in email clients.

-Then, enter the name and email address you want to use, and click ‘Add email address’:
+Next click on “Add custom address”, enter the display name and custom email address you want to use, and click "Confirm".

-If you’re sending a once-off email to a small group VIP customers, for example, you might want to deal with their replies directly in your email client.
-You can do this by changing the ‘reply to’ address of your outbound message.
+If you’re sending a once-off email to a small group VIP customers, for example, you might want to receive their replies directly in your email client.
+You can do this by changing the "reply to" address of your outbound message.